Kenya women's national basketball team: 2023 FIBA Women's AfroBasket Qualifiers

-From the 14th till the 19th February the Kenyan women's team competed in the 2023 FIBA Women's AfroBaskt Qualifiers in Kampala, Uganda.
+From 14 till 19 February the Kenyan women's team competed in the 2023 FIBA Women's AfroBaskt Qualifiers in Kampala, Uganda.
 The team finished with 4 wins and 1 loss, coming third in the tournament.
-Unfortunately they did not progress to the 2023 FIBA Women's AfroBasket, set to be held later this year in Kigali, Rwanda from the 28th July till the 6th August 2023.
+Unfortunately they did not progress to the 2023 FIBA Women's AfroBasket, set to be held later this year in Kigali, Rwanda from 28 July till 6 August 2023.